The Mental Capacity Act (MCA)

 1. We must begin by assuming that people have capacity

-You should never assume that just because a person has a learning disability that they lack capacity to make decisions.
-Capacity changes over time for all of us.
-If a person has been unwell or recently bereaved, their ability to make decisions (particularly big decisions such as moving house) are likely to be impacted.
-Where possible, major decisions should be postponed until the person’s circumstances and ability to take part in the decision making process improves.
+You should never assume that just because a person has a learning disability, they lack capacity to make decisions.
+Capacity changes over time for us all.
+If a person is unwell or grieving, their ability to make decisions (particularly big decisions such as moving house) is likely to be affected.
+Where possible, major decisions should be postponed until the person’s circumstances and ability to make decisions improves.

 2. People must be supported to make decisions